verus-lang/verus/source/docs/guide/src/exec_spec.md

 { ... }
 ```

-Then after the macro invocation we have the original spec items
+After the macro invocation, we have the original spec items
 as before (`Point` and `on_line`), but also new items `ExecPoint` and
 `exec_on_line` with a suitable equivalence verified.
 We can test the equivalence using the following sanity check: